 Outschool defines pods as a group of learners who learn at least two subjects in a set cohort, with one or multiple educators.
 Pods follow specific guidelines and policies detailed below.

 Policies for listing a pod class

-Both private pods and Outschool pods adhere to the following class listing policies.
+Pods should adhere to the following class listing policies.

 Refunds: Pod classes should have a Flexible refund policy: Full refund until the class begins, then a pro-rated refund based on the number of class meetings that have occurred.
-This supersedes the class-specific refund policy a class would have were it standalone.
+This supersedes the class-specific refund policy that a class would have were it standalone.

-Class Content: If you are looking to resubmit an existing class to be part of a new pod experience, you are welcome to do so, but keep in mind that it will be reviewed with our most recent standards and policies in mind.
+If you are looking to resubmit an existing class to be part of a new pod experience, you are welcome to do so, but keep in mind that it will be reviewed with our most recent standards and policies in mind.
 Classes that met standards at the time of approval may need revision and updating in order to align with our newest policies.
 To avoid unexpected delays in getting your class approved, please be sure to review our class content policy before you resubmit your class.

-Creating a pod experience as an Organization
+Creating a pod experience as an organization

 Because Organizations have the ability to change teachers within the same class listing, you will need to submit only one class listing for your pod experience.
 Your class listing should clearly explain the subjects and content that will be taught, as well as the teacher expertise that qualifies your organization’s teachers to address those content areas.
 Review our class content policy for more information about our teacher expertise guidelines.
 Organization pod classes should also follow the policies above.